 The two kinds of no

 Only upstream nos protect capacity.
-Only the people who own the bet can issue them.
-When leadership pushes the no down to the team, what they're actually doing is asking the team to negotiate with their own commitments — and lose.
+And only the people who own the bet — the executives whose names sit next to the strategic priorities — can issue them.
+When leadership pushes the no down to the team, what they're really doing is asking the team to negotiate with their own commitments, in private, with nobody to back them up.
+The team always loses that negotiation.
+The work always wins.

 Telling a saturated team to prioritize is leadership pretending the math will work itself out.
 The math is the leadership job.